How to Read Scopes in Resolve: Waveform, Parade, Histogram, & Vectorscope

 The diagonal line that you can see in Vectorscope can be toggled off or on, and it’s a skin tone indicator line.
 For skin tone you’d ideally want to sit on or to the right of that line.
 If you have to push it one way or another, stick to the right because the left will add a greenish, not so nice tone to your skin.

-to Colour Grade
+Time to Colour Grade

-That was an overview of scopes and how to read them.
+That was an of scopes and how to read them.
 It’s really important to understand these before you start to colour grade, so click around in them and push the colours to see what each does and how that is displayed.

-Once you’re familiar with them and you feel confident that you know what they’re showing you, you can start to on to colour grading, which we’ll look at in an upcoming tutorial.
+Once you’re familiar with them and you feel confident that you know what they’re showing you, you can start to move on to colour grading, which we’ll look at in an upcoming tutorial.

 More Colour Grading Tutorials for DaVinci Resolve